mongodb/leafygreen-ui/README.md

 This will generate a `changes.json` file, keeping track of version upgrades and update descriptions.
 We follow semver conventions for versioning, so each change will either be major, minor, or patch.

+Make sure that the PR includes the changes made by running this command.

 ## Publishing

 1. Build the compiled version of every UI package.
 This creates the dist/ folder with the transpiled code ready for distribution.